nancysoliman99/employee-management-app/README.md

 How To Run :

-backend must run frist :
+backend must run first :
 1- Open the backend folder in Visual Studio 2-connection string must be correct in appsettings.json 3- Apply the migration to create the database